jthuraisamy/DIRT/README.md

-# DIRT: Driver Initial Reconnaissance Tool
+﻿# DIRT: Driver Initial Reconnaissance Tool

-This tool can be used to get an initial assessment of drivers installed on a Windows system (e.g. master images developed by OEMs or enterprises).
-It's supposed to make it easier to find targets, low-hanging fruit and provide some help with deep-dive binary analysis.
+I'm writing this tool to learn C++ and get an initial assessment of drivers installed on a Windows system (e.g. master images developed by OEMs or enterprises).
+It's supposed to help with target selection, finding low-hanging fruit, and some assistance with deep-dive binary analysis.

 🚧 **Currently unstable, undergoing active development.** 🚧